 - Authorized users, Affiliates and other participants from time to time to whom the Controller has granted the right to access the Software and Services in accordance with the terms of the Agreement.

 - Clients of the Controller and individuals with whom those end users communicate with by email and/or instant messaging.

 - Service providers of the Controller.

 - Children who are at least 16 years old

 - Other individuals to the extent identifiable in the content of emails or their attachments or in archiving content.

 The Personal Data transferred concern the following categories of data:

-- Personal details, names, user names, passwords, email addresses of authorised users
+- Personal details, names, user names, passwords, email addresses of authorized users

-- Personal Data derived from the authorised users use of the Software and Services such as records and business intelligence information.
+- Personal Data derived from the authorized users use of the Software and Services such as records and business intelligence information.